Lewan24/Logic_Platform_Game/README.md

 # Logic_Platform_Game
 New logic platform game with many logic puzzles.
-Still in work. // First Day
+Still in work.